ngharo/lfs-openvpn-scripts/README.md

 lfs-openvpn-scripts
 ===================

-Scripts to run OpenVPN on a Linux-from-Scatch distribution
+Scripts to run OpenVPN 2.2 on a Linux-from-Scatch distribution

+* openvpn.init: Ported the RHLE init script to LFS style